Birthstones by Month – What are Birthstones?

 What is the oldest birthstone?

 The concept of birthstones is quite ancient, so it’s hard to pinpoint the “oldest” one.
-However, references to birthstones can be found in biblical texts, and one of the earliest known sets of birthstones comes from the Jewish High Priest’s breastplate, which included stones like sapphire, emerald, and amethyst.
+Nevertheless, the idea of birthstones can be traced through allusions in biblical texts, and one of the earliest known lists of birthstones comes from the Jewish High Priest’s breastplate, which featured stones such as sapphire, emerald, and amethyst.

 What is the 5 rarest birthstone?

-Considering rarity in terms of occurrence in nature, the five rarest birthstones could be considered to be: Alexandrite (June), Black Opal (October), Paraiba Tourmaline (alternate for October), Pink Star Diamond (alternate for April), and Grandidierite (not a traditional birthstone but one of the rarest gemstones on earth).
+If considering rarity in terms of occurrence in nature, the five rarest birthstones would be: Alexandrite (June), Black Opal (October), Paraiba Tourmaline (alternate for October), Pink Star Diamond (alternate for April), Grandidierite (not a traditional birthstone but one of the rarest gemstones on earth).